 Of friends I've polled, most people who complete prep week go on to gain at least 10 of their 20 possible beginner pounds of muscle.

-If you'd like to thank me for this guide by donating, I'll give you some extra goodies.
+If you'd like to thank me for this handbook by donating, I'll give you some goodies.

 First, you'll get the podcast episode that motivates you to go to the gym.
 Preview: